nainsworth/tic-tac-toe/README.md

 # tic-tac-toe

-This is a Tic Tac Tow project with [The Odin Project](https://www.theodinproject.com)
+This is a Tic Tac Toe project with [The Odin Project](https://www.theodinproject.com)

-This is to test my knowledge on JavaScript using modular patterns and factory functions
+This is to test my knowledge on JavaScript using factory functions to build a tic tac toe game

 ## Technologies Used
 - HTML